-You will be admitted to the hospital the day before the operation.
-You will need to phone Admissions that morning to confirm there is a bed available and confirm the time of admission (usually 2 p.m).
+Admission: For children with haemophilia who need a port have the procedure at Children’s Hospital Ireland in Crumlin, a six-day stay in hospital is usually required.
+Your child will be admitted to the hospital the day before the operation.
+You will need to phone Admissions that morning to confirm there is a bed available and confirm the time of admission (usually 2 p.m.).
 On arrival to the hospital, you will attend the Admissions Office and from here you will be directed to the ward.
 Parents are welcome to stay either by the bedside or in parents’ accommodation.
 Further information is available in the patient’s handbook that will be provided by one of the haemophilia team.

 Assessment: When you arrive on the ward a nurse will carry out a nursing assessment.
 A surgical doctor will examine your child.